fl4shk/frost32_cpu/README.md

 There's a four-stage pipeline:
     Instruction fetch -> Instruction decode -> Execute -> Write Back

-The processor reaches nearly 100 MHz in the worst case temperature in my Cyclone IV FPGA.
+The processor reaches about 93 MHz in the worst case temperature (85 degrees C) in my Cyclone IV FPGA, but can potentially run more quickly than that if the FPGA isn't at a high temperature.

-## Instructions that take more than one cycle
+## Stuff that takes more than one cycle
     * Relative branches take three cycles, and jumps and calls take four cycles.
+All relative branches, jumps, and calls are conditional.
     * `reti` takes two cycles.
-    * `cpy`ing a register
+    * `cpy`ing a register into `ireta` or `idsta`
-    * Loads and stores take four cycles each.
+    * Loads and stores take four cycles each (this is something I wish to possibly change since loads and stores don't change the program counter.
+Hence, I can at least *fetch* the instruction following the load or store, at the risk of making self modifying code take slightly more effort to figure out whether or not it will work).

 ## Interrupts
 Right now there is only one interrupt pin.

 The destination to jump to upon an interrupt happening has a special
 register:  `idsta`.
-The destination to return to upon an interrupt happening also has a special register:  `ireta`.
+The destination to return to upon an interrupt happening also has a special
+register:  `ireta`.
+These registers may be copied to/from registers in the register file such that nested interrupts may be performed, or if interrupts aren't needed, `idsta` and `ireta` can be used for extra storage space.

-When the processor starts, interrupts are disabled.
+When the processor starts, interrupts are disabled, and can be enabled with the `ei` instruction.
+Interrupts can be disabled with the `di` instruction.
+Also, upon responding to an interrupt, interrupts become disabled.
+`reti`, the return from interrupt instruction, enables interrupts again.

-A second set of registers is being considered to be added for faster interrupt processing.
+A second set of registers is being considered to be added for faster interrupt processing.t

-Responding to an interrupt takes two cycles due to synchronous reads from memory, and also the processor will not respond to interrupts when it is in a stalling instruction.
+Responding to an interrupt takes two cycles due to synchronous reads from memory, and also the processor will not respond to interrupts when it is in the middle of performing an instruction that stalls.

 ## Cycle timings
-Conditional branches were intended to take very few cycles without the need for a branch predictor of any sort, and they only take two cycles.
+Conditional branches were intended to take very few cycles without the need for a branch predictor of any sort, and they only take three cycles.

 In general, an individual instruction is intended to take a static number of cycles to facilitate easy clock cycle counting algorithms like the